Persephone: Favour myths

 Persephone allowed the shade of Tiresias to retain his mental prowess and powers of clairvoyance after death.

 Persephone convinced Hades to allow the hero Protesilaus to return to the world of the living for a limited period of time to see his wife.

 The hero Orpheus once descended into the underworld seeking to take back to the land of the living his late wife Eurydice, who died when a snake bit her.
-So lovely was the music he played that it charmed Persephone and even stern Hades.
+The music he played was so lovely that it charmed Persephone and Hades.
 So entranced was Persephone by Orpheus' sweet melody that she persuaded her husband to let the unfortunate hero take his wife back.

 Sisyphus, the wily king of Corinth, managed to avoid staying dead, after Thanatos had gone to collect him, by appealing to and tricking Persephone into letting him go; thus Sisyphus returned to the light of the sun in the surface above.

+Besbicus island

+According to legend, Persephone created the island of Besbicus to protect Cyzicus from the Giants attempting to block the mouth of the Rhyndakos.